-Name of Committee and Membership Principal Functions and Responsibilities Audit Committee Douglas M. Pasquale, Chair Appoint and oversee the work of the independent auditor in preparing or issuing an audit report or performing other audit, review, or attest services for the Corporation.
-Howard M. Berk Susan M. Collyns Richard J. Dahl Michael C. Hyter Review and discuss annual audited financial statements, as filed on Form 10-K and quarterly financial statements, as filed on Forms 10-Q. Review and discuss earnings press releases and financial information and earnings guidance provided to analysts and rating agencies.
-Gilbert T. Ray Discuss the Corporation's policies with respect to risk assessment and risk management and review and evaluate the guidelines and policies developed and implemented by management with respect to risk assessment and risk management.
+Name of Committee and Membership Principal Functions and Responsibilities Audit Committee Douglas M. Pasquale, Chair • Appoint and oversee the work of the independent auditor in preparing or issuing an audit report or performing other audit, review, or attest services for the Corporation.
+Howard M. Berk Susan M. Collyns Richard J. Dahl Michael C. Hyter Gilbert T. Ray • Review and discuss annual audited financial statements, as filed on Form 10-K and quarterly financial statements, as filed on Forms 10-Q. Review and discuss earnings press releases and financial information and earnings guidance provided to analysts and rating agencies.
+Discuss the Corporation's policies with respect to risk assessment and risk management and review and evaluate the guidelines and policies developed and implemented by management with respect to risk assessment and risk management.
 Oversee and review with the Board of Directors risk and risk mitigation associated with the Committee's purpose and areas of responsibility, including accounting, auditing, financial reporting, and internal controls over financial reporting.
 Review and discuss with the Board of Directors, at least annually and at the Board of Directors' request, issues relating to the assessment and mitigation of major financial risks affecting the Corporation.
-Description of the corporation of the second of the corporation of the corporation.
-Meetings in 2020 Review risk assessments from management with respect to cybersecurity and oversee Six Meetings the Corporation's cybersecurity risk management processes.
+Meetings in 2020 Six Meetings Review risk assessments from management with respect to cybersecurity and oversee the Corporation's cybersecurity risk management processes.
 Review risk assessments from management with respect to food safety and quality assurance.
 Review the scope, progress, and results of the internal audit program, including significant findings and recommendations and management's responses.
 Review the Corporation's program to monitor compliance with the Corporation's Global Code of Conduct.
 Review any requests for waivers.
-Review and discuss the Corporation's information technology program and overall trends in technology.
-Prepare the report required by the rules of the Securities and Exchange Commission to be included in the Corporation's annual proxy statement.
+Review and discuss the Corporation's information technology program and overall trends in technology. • Prepare the report required by the rules of the Securities and Exchange Commission to be included in the Corporation's annual proxy statement.
 Review and approve all related party transactions (as defined under Item 404 of Regulation S-K and under the standards of the Public Company Accounting Oversight Board).